nim-lang/Nim/doc/intern.rst

 this pass does not change the types!
 So we have some kind of mismatch here; on the one hand the proc expression becomes an explicit tuple, on the other hand the tyProc(ccClosure) type is not changed.
-For C code generation it's also important the hidden formal param is `void*` and not something more specialized.
+For C code generation it's also important the hidden formal param is `void*`:c: and not something more specialized.
 However the more specialized env type needs to passed to the backend somehow.
 We deal with this by modifying `s.ast[paramPos]` to contain the formal hidden parameter, but not `s.typ`!